kurianbenoy/kurianbenoy-website/_posts/2021-04-11-JavascriptPromises.md

 }

 I was thinnking of taking that idiot thing and then parse it.
 But on parsing with then it didn't work, why though

+> An investment in knowledge always pays the best interest ~Benjamin Franklin

+I am currently reading the book- The Pragmatic Programmer.

+Building a knowledge portfolia is similar to managing financial journey:

+- Serious investors inverst regularly as a habit
+- DIverisification is key for long-term success
+- Smart inverstors balance their porfolios between conservative and hig-risk
+- Investors try to buy low and sell high for maximum return
+- Portfolios should be reviewed and rebalanced periodically

 Three links for this week -> :